05 / Vision

 Infinite glory.

-I don't carry my name as ego.
+I do not carry my name as ego.
 I carry it as direction.
-It is a reminder that the work is never finished.
-There is always more to build, more to understand, more to give.
-The horizon is the point.
+It reminds me that the work is never finished.
+There will always be more to build, more to understand, more to give.
+The horizon is supposed to be unreachable.
+That is what makes it worth moving toward.